MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 #### PBIR naming convention

-All names within square brackets ([]) in the table above follow a default naming convention but can be renamed to more user-friendly names.
+All names inside the square brackets ([]) in the preceding table follow a default naming convention but can be renamed to more user-friendly names.
 By default, pages, visuals, and bookmarks use their report object name as their file or folder name.
 These object names are initially a 20-character unique identifier, such as '90c2e07d8e84e7d5c026'.

 :::image type="content" source="./media/projects-report/pbir-objectname.png" alt-text="Screenshot of PBIR name property.":::